corrode/corrode.github.io/content/blog/ugly/index.md

 - **Unicode characters** - How does your parser handle non-ASCII content?
 - **Invalid UTF-8** - How do you handle files with encoding errors?

-A robust parser would need to handle all these cases, with clear behavior defined for each.
+A correct parser would need to handle all these cases.
 Our improved implementation handles many of these cases, but not all.
-This just goes to show that it's easy to gloss over details.
+This just goes to show how easy it is to gloss over details.

 ## Summary

 Rust's beauty is in its semantics and the core mechanics it provides: ownership, borrowing, pattern matching, traits, and so on.
-If you merely look at its foreign syntax, you will miss out on the real power of the language.
+If you merely look at its (admittedly foreign) syntax, you overlook real elegance of the language.

-What I find interesting in these exercises is that the benefits of looking for better abstractions are not about memory safety.
-Instead, Rust makes testing easier, which meant that the developers in the experiment were able to find bugs that had remained completely hidden otherwise.

-If there is anything that makes Rust "ugly", it isn't its syntax but the fact that it doesn't hide the complexity of the underlying system.
+If there is anything that makes Rust "ugly", it isn't its syntax but the fact that it doesn't hide the complexity underneath.
 Rust values explicitness and you have to deal with the harsh reality that computing is messy.
+Rust is still a systems programming language at its core.
+It competes with the likes of C/C++ and for that it has pretty good ergonomics.
 Turns out our assumptions about a program's execution are often wrong and our mental models are flawed.

-Fortunately, we can encapsulate a lot of the complexity behind ergonomic abstractions; it just takes some practice.
+Fortunately, we can encapsulate a lot of the complexity behind ergonomic abstractions; it just takes some effort.
-Don't worry: once you start to confront your bad habits and look around for better abstractions, greener pastures are right around the corner.
+Don't worry: once you start to confront your bad habits and look around for better abstractions, greener pastures lay ahead.

-Rust, after all is said and done, is still a systems programming language in the end.
-It competes with the likes of C/C++ and for that it has pretty good ergonomics.